-Snack Recipe Ideas to Cook Up for Your Mad Preschool Science Theme!
+Snack Recipe Ideas for Your Mad Preschool Science Theme!

 Cooking with children helps develop their math skills and helps them to learn how to follow directions.
 It also allows for some great conversation!
 Ask many questions while cooking with your children to encourage conversation!
 Be sure to ask specific themed questions while making these fun snacks!

 Have the children help you cut the bananas into chunks.
 Keep the bananas peeled, just cut them!